 Almost half of women diagnosed with lobular breast cancer are treated with mastectomy, either initially or after a lumpectomy that does not result in clean margins.

-Lobular cancer is more likely to be multifocal (more than one tumor per breast), bilateral (diagnosed in both breasts at the same time), and both estrogen receptor positive and progesterone receptor positive (ER+/PR+) than ductal breast cancer.
-It is rare for lobular breast cancer to be HER2 positive.
-A 2022 study reported that women who were diagnosed with LCIS concurrently with invasive breast cancer at initial surgery were at higher risk for subsequent contralateral breast cancer than those without LCIS.
+Lobular breast cancer is more likely to be multifocal (more than one tumor per breast), bilateral (diagnosed in both breasts at the same time), and both estrogen receptor positive and progesterone receptor positive (ER+/PR+) than ductal breast cancer.
+It is rare for lobular disease to be HER2 positive.
+Lobular breast cancer is more prone to late recurrence.
+Women diagnosed with LCIS concurrently with invasive breast cancer at initial surgery appear to be at higher risk for subsequent contralateral breast cancer than those without LCIS.

 Lobular breast cancer is more likely to have a hereditary component.
 In fact, lobular breast cancer patients are more likely than other breast cancer patients to have a father diagnosed with cancer, especially prostate cancer.